 Dynomite occupies the whole token range on a per rack basis.
 Hence, it uses a unique token in each rack (differently from Cassandra that uses unique token throughout the cluster).
 Therefore, tokens can repeat across racks and in the same datacenter.

-Dynomite-manager calculates the token of every node by looking at the number of slots (nodes), by which the token range is divided in the rack, and the position of the node.
+Dynomite-manager calculates the token of every node by looking at the number of slots (nodes), by which the token range is divided by the rack, and the position of the node.
 The tokens are then stored in an external data store along with application id, availability zone, datacenter, instance id, hostname, and elastic IP.
 Since nodes are by nature volatile in the cloud, if a node gets replaced, Dynomite-manager in the new node queries the data store to find if a token was pre-generated.
 At Netflix, we leverage a Cassandra cluster to store this information.

 Dynomite-manager receives other instance metadata from AWS, and dynamic configuration through Archaius Configuration Management API or through the use of external data sources like SimpleDB.
 For the instance metadata, Dynomite-manager also includes an implementation for local deployments.